michael-collins/aa110-fa2015/exercises/exercise-4.0/3d-modeling.md

 ##Steps to Completion

-1. Watch the Autodesk Maya tutorials, or purchase a textbook to learn from.
+1. Watch the Autodesk Maya tutorials, or see releant chapters in one of the textbooks.

 2. Research your theme.